-Livelihoods: Refugees, asylum-seekers and irregular migrants do not generally have the right to work and are therefore pushed into the informal sector where they are exposed to risks of abuse and exploitation.?
+Livelihoods: Asylum seekers and irregular migrants often do not have work permits because of the lack of regularisation of the refugee status; they are pushed into the informal sector where they are exposed to risks of abuse and exploitation.?